robertpkoenig/ochem/planning/plan.md

 Next.js/Firebase

+- option to use more elements with scrolling
-- homepage screenshots
+- homepage nav links
 - tooltips
 - how-to video

-P5

-- get angle controls
-- option to use more elements with scrolling
-- white outline for arrows
+Prior to hand-in

-- plus and minus signs on atoms
+- feedback from lecturers and students
+- write 10-15k words
+- demo video (which I'll include on the website)